 Where to Stay in The Rio San Juan: When looking for places to stay on the Rio San Juan, you may not find all available options online although this is getting better as more people gain access to reliable internet.
 Both Booking.com and Hotels Combined now offer a good selection of guest houses and hotels in the Rio San Juan Department.

-Car Rental in Nicaragua: If you are thinking about self-driving around Nicaragua, we suggest Auto Europe for car rentals all around the world.
-They compare all the major companies, and we have always found them to have the cheapest rates.
+Car Rental in Nicaragua: If you are thinking about self-driving around Nicaragua, we suggest Rentalcars.com for car rentals all around the world.
+They compare all the major companies, and we have always found them to have the cheapest rates with no fees.
 If you are self-driving through Nicaragua, the roads to San Carlos are constantly being improved so road access for small vehicles should never be a problem.

 And most importantly-